 This means you need to think about questions such as:

-• How do we identify and label it when it is initially created?
+How do we identify and label it when it is initially created?

-• What format and medium should it be held on?
+What format and medium should it be held on?

-• Who will check that the information is correct (and how often)?
+Who will check that the information is correct (and how often)?

-• How do we make it available to the right people at the right time?
+How do we make it available to the right people at the right time?

-• How will people know that they are using the latest version of the information?
+How will people know that they are using the latest version of the information?

-• How do we protect the information so that it is not lost, damaged or stolen?
+How do we protect the information so that it is not lost, damaged or stolen?

-• How will we handle changes to the information?
+How will we handle changes to the information?

-The answers to the above questions are going to depend on relevant factors such as the industry you’re in, the size and culture of the organization, the competence of the people involved, the technology available, the criticality of the processes and even unpredictable factors such as the weather.
+The answers to the above questions are going to depend on relevant factors such as the industry you’re in, the size and culture of the organisation, the competence of the people involved, the technology available, the criticality of the processes and even unpredictable factors such as the weather.

 For example, the approach taken for a pharmaceutical company making life-saving drugs to very tight tolerances will differ from that of a company making bespoke garden chairs.
 Both require an emphasis on quality, but the consequences of using inaccurate or out of date information during the manufacturing process will differ in seriousness.

-How do organizations control their documented information?
+How do organisations control their documented information?

-Unsurprisingly, the majority of documented information for ISO9001 purposes is nowadays held electronically.
-As previously stated, this will be in a mixture of formats, including office applications and online systems.
-A process approach for ISO9001 document control is often used that addresses the full lifecycle of a particular type of documented information.
 For more traditional “documents” this will include defining who can create them, who must approve them, how version numbering will work, where they should be stored and how people will access the latest version.
 This is best achieved using a workflow or document management system such as Microsoft SharePoint, Confluence or Huddle.
 Such tools can often inform users when a new version of a document has been approved and can usually help with automated version numbering too.

 For some environments good old fashioned paper works well and provides a level of simplicity and visibility that some electronic tools can lack.
 This may be especially true in an environment where computer usage is difficult, for example where heavy gloves need to be worn or online access is patchy.